sage-develop/why/tvc_decision_trees/collection_decision_trees/purchase_financing_tree.md

 starting with "Start: Trade Purchase Financing" then ask the following questions:

-- Do you have a financing gap based on Cash Conversion Cycle?
+- Does the client have a financing gap based on Cash Conversion Cycle?
   If no, "Proceed without financing"
   If yes, then "Opportunity: P/N under Bill for Collection / Invoice Financing".
 - Who has title to the goods?